Reflections of a Latina Immigrant Veteran in a Divided America

 My enlistment photo at 19.
 I swear, I wasn’t sad to join, despite what my face is saying.

 But my time in service shaped me in far more profound ways than I expected.
-The military became my first real home in this country.
-I served alongside people from every imaginable background: different races, religions, political views, hometowns, accents.
-Yet somehow, it felt like a big, cohesive family.
+The military became my first true home in this country.
+I served alongside people from all backgrounds: different races, religions, political views, accents.
+Yet somehow, it felt like a big family.
 I learned that connection doesn't require sameness; it requires trust.

 Some of my fondest memories come from those early years.
-Like the staff sergeant who negotiated my first new car, drove it off the lot, then spent days teaching me to drive stick shift.
-Or when my fellow soldier’s wife found out I was pregnant and alone at 21, and offered to go to Lamaze classes with me.
-When the big day came, she showed up at the hospital, walking the halls beside me, squatting, breathing through contractions, holding my hand.
-(God bless you, Tracy, wherever you are!)
+Like the staff sergeant who helped negotiate my first new car, drove it off the lot, then spent days teaching me to drive stick shift.
+Or when a fellow soldier’s wife learned I was pregnant and alone at 21, and offered to go to Lamaze classes with me.
+When the big day came, she showed up at the hospital, walking the halls beside me, squatting, breathing through contractions, holding my hand (God bless you, Tracy, wherever you are!).

 I also gained valuable experiences that tested, challenged, and shaped me into who I am today—what Steven Pressfield calls the virtues of war: discipline, loyalty, integrity, perseverance, sacrifice, selfless service.